quantiota/AI-Agent-Farm/README.md

 ## Others

 ### Contributing
 Contributions to the project are welcome.
 Please feel free to fork the repository and submit pull requests.
+If you need to test AI-related tasks that require a remote connection to the GPU Server, you can request a tokens for AI Agent Farm development purposes only.
+Please reach out to us to discuss your requirements and get the necessary permissions.

 ### Licence
 This project is licensed under the MIT License.